 The pictures below show a variety of configurations for nucleus colonies.
 All of our colonies, including the nucs, are in medium depth boxes.
-Most are 5 frame in single, double, triple, or quadruple configurations.
-Some are 10 frame boxes that are divided in half.
+At this point, I keep most in 5 frame configurations with multiple boxes.
 The nucleus colonies winter just as well as the larger production colonies.

 If you are interested in making nucs, there are many resources on the internet.
 Check out Michael Palmer's YouTube videos, especially those listed as The Sustainable Apiary.